96boards-akebi96/akebi96-tools/README.md

 ```

 This may take an hour to download cross-build tools.
 After that,
-you will see 'akebi96-dev/<YOUR-UID>' and 'tftp' container images
-in your docker.
+you will see 'akebi96-dev/<YOUR-UID>' and 'tftp' container images in your docker.
-See docker/README.md for more deteils.
+See [Docker based Build Environment for Akebi96](docker/README.md) for more deteils.

 ### Instruction to create AOSP image